danigm/danigm.net/blog/content/hackweek23.md

 The Hack Week 23 was from November 6th to November 10th, and my project was to gvie some [love to the GNOME Project][2].

-Before the start of the Hack week I asked in the [GNOME Hackers][4] Matrix channel, what project needs some help and they gave me some ideas.
+Before the start of the Hack week I asked in the GNOME devs Matrix channel, what project needs some help and they gave me some ideas.
 At the end I decided to work on the [GNOME Calendar][3], more specifically, improving the test suite and fixing [issues related to timezones][5], DST, etc.

 ## GNOME Calendar